-But I do have a number of questions, observations, and, yes, criticisms.
+But I do have some questions, observations, and criticisms.
 Some will, no doubt, be addressed with further gameplay.
 We’ll see!

-At first, I thought the carnival booths were a clever way to offer a tutorial while not really feeling like a tutorial.
+I thought the carnival booths were a clever way to offer a tutorial that didn’t seem like a tutorial.
 But, when shit got real and I actually had to fight, I felt woefully overwhelmed and ill-prepared, fumbling and frustrated.
-Instructions flashed briefly onscreen and I didn’t have time to read them because, you know, I was busy trying not to die.
+Instructions flashed briefly on the screen and I didn’t have time to read them because I was busy trying not to die.

 I’m not sure how I feel about the voiced protagonist, which is new for the BioShock franchise.
 There’s something about being inside someone’s head, especially when they have an interesting personality and their observations are integral to the plot.
 For example, I loved Daud in Knife of Dunwall and Billie Lurk in Death of the Outsider.
 I also liked Garrett in Thief.
 But, so far, I don’t feel like Booker’s “holy shits” and game prompts (“I should use that skyline to reach monument island”) are terribly interesting, insightful or necessary.